Video Storytelling for the Web Fall 2019Craig Newmark Graduate School of Journalism at CUNY, JOUR73251

 - Onel Mulet (Broadcast staff), Pro Tools audio editing/mixing, Premiere Pro video editing DaVinci color correction, field and studio audio recording and mixing, Reaper, Adobe Audition, and Digital Photography – Room 334.
 Office Hours by appointment.
 Email: firstname.lastname@example.org.

 - You will need your own portable hardrive that is at least 1TB, 7200 rpm and USB 3.0.
-You should have an identical drive as a clones backup.
+You must have a second drive with at least much memory for a cloned backup of your projects.
+A BACKUP OF YOUR WORK IS REQUIRED.

 - We have a limited number of Canon C100 Cameras.
 This is very much like the real world so you must reserve at least 25 hours in advance and supplies are first-come, first-served so please plan accordingly.